Debugbea/PocketPatch/README.md

 -Backend: API routes or serverless
 -Database: SQLite (Prisma) or Subpase
 ## Status
-MPV in progress - UI and data model next
+MVP in progress - UI and data model next